COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/First-report.md

 <a href = "mailto: blake@cuebiq.com"> Brennan Lake</a>, Cuebiq Inc.

 ## Acknowledgments
-This preliminary analysis is a collaboration between the Department of Computer Science of Universtiy of Exeter and Cuebiq Inc. In response to the COVID-19 crisis, <a href= "https://www.cuebiq.com/">Cuebiq</a> is providing insights to academic and humanitarian groups through a multi-stakeholder <a href="https://www.cuebiq.com/about/data-for-good/"> data collaborative</a> for timely and ethical analysis of aggregate human mobility patterns.
+This preliminary analysis is a collaboration between the Department of Computer Science of University of Exeter and Cuebiq Inc. In response to the COVID-19 crisis, <a href= "https://www.cuebiq.com/">Cuebiq</a> is providing insights to academic and humanitarian groups through a multi-stakeholder <a href="https://www.cuebiq.com/about/data-for-good/"> data collaborative</a> for timely and ethical analysis of aggregate human mobility patterns.
 We thank Pietro Gravino for the usefull discussions.